 Lets learn more about these two natural areas of the province of Malaga:

 This hamlet belongs to the municipality of Alora and is situated near Antequera and the Abdalajis Valley.
 El Chorro is one of the main rock-climbing centres in Europe.
-In El Chorro the most popular points of interest are the famous ‘Caminito del Rey’ (currently abandoned and unusable) and the Narrow Pass of Los Gaitanes.
+In El Chorro the most popular points of interest are the famous ‘Caminito del Rey’ and the Narrow Pass of Los Gaitanes.

 El Chorro has a train station which connects Malaga with Seville.
 If you wish to learn more about this place, feel free to visit our section on El Chorro.